-Discovery Center of Springfield (DCS), was the idea of Junior League of Springfield and parterned with Greene County Medical Society Alliance and incorporated in 1991 as a 501(c)(3) governed by a volunteer Board of Directors.
+Discovery Center of Springfield (DCS) was the idea of Junior League of Springfield.
+Partnered with Greene County Medical Society Alliance, it became incorporated in 1991 as a 501(c)(3) governed by a volunteer Board of Directors.

 In 1992, DCS purchased three 1920’s era buildings in downtown Springfield.
 At that time, downtown was designated a blighted area.
 These buildings were purchased for three reasons:

-- The location is on two bus routes and accessible to all segments of society
+- The location was on two bus routes and accessible to all segments of society

-- Downtown is centrally located within the city and region and
+- Downtown was centrally located within the city and region

-- Initial funds raised allowed us to renovate the first two buildings and combine them into one 25,000 sq. ft. science center and fill it with interactive exhibits, labs, and programs to spark the imagination of people of all ages.
+- Initial funds raised allowed for renovation of the first two buildings.
+They were combine into one 25,000 sq. ft. science center and fill it with interactive exhibits, labs, and programs to spark the imagination of people of all ages.

-- School field trips from throughout the region attended and took advantage of our educational programs and exhibits.
+- School field trips from throughout the region attended and took advantage of the educational programs and exhibits.

-- Local and regional families signed up for our summer workshops, scout and home-school programs.
+- Local and regional families signed up for summer workshops, scout and home-school programs.

 There was now a reason for families to come downtown on a regular basis.
 After six years to create awareness and plan the operation, programs, exhibits, renovate, and raise the funds, the Discovery Center of Springfield opened to the public full time in 1998.